Leigh Bardugo: Other titles

 "The Witch of Duva", "The Too-Clever Fox", and "Little Knife" were later released as a set called Folktales from Ravka in 2015.
 2017's The Language of Thorns collected all the short stories except "The Tailor" and "The Demon in the Wood".

+"Head, Scales, Tongue, and Tail" also appears in The Best American Science Fiction and Fantasy 2017 (guest editor, Charles Yu.)